zeitgeistpm/zeitgeist/CONTRIBUTING.md

 - Comments in a review should be resolved by the author
 - Please use _squash and merge_ to merge pull requests; feel free to remove trivial items like "Fix typo", etc. from the commit summary
+- Don't modify RuntimeVersion under normal circumstances; changes to RuntimeVersion are made in a specific PR at the end of the release cycle
+- Summarize any interface changes in docs/changelog_for_devs.md and format the file using prettier -w docs/changelog_for_devs.md

 ## Labels